 2. Discover two waterfalls

-There are two waterfalls in Englishman River Falls that are easy to view from the trails and bridges.
+Two waterfalls in Englishman River Falls are easy to view from the trails and bridges.

 Lower Falls at Englishman River Falls Provincial Park on Vancouver Island.
 Photo: Wendy Nordvik-Carr